SpiritualForest/servicemanual/README.md

 * Execute the command "mvn spring-boot:run" to run the application.
 * Additionally, you may be interested in running all the unit tests through "mvn test"

 The application listens on localhost:8080.
-A front-end web interface will be made available in the coming days.
+A front-end web interface is available at http://localhost:8080/ when the application is running.

 Please view the api.yml file for a detailed documentation of the API.